Close up of large metal machinery in a lab

 Performance at interview

-Interviews will be held as part of the admissions process, normally online (via MS Teams).
-Generally two rounds of interviews will be held, one in December for applications received for the November deadline and one in February for applicants to the late January deadline.
+Interviews will be held as part of the admissions process, normally online.
+Generally, a single round of interviews will be held in late January or early February for applications received for the January deadline.
 Additional interviews later in the year may be considered if spaces remain available.

-Shortlisted candidates will normally be given one 45-minute technical panel interview with at least two academics from the course, together with 25-minute meetings with potential supervisors from your selected projects.
+Shortlisted candidates will normally be given one 50-minute technical panel interview with at least two academics from the course, together with 25-minute meetings with potential supervisors from your selected projects.

 Typically, the panel interview will consist of two brief presentations.
 One will be on a topic for you to research and present, and one will be a scientific paper that will be provided beforehand.
 Questions from the panel can be expected on the topics that you present and on general technical concepts and applications in inorganic materials.